TUTORING

 WORK STUDY

-Upward Bound has received grant funds to offer work study for students during the summer.
+Upward Bound has received grant funds to offer work study opportunities for students during the summer.
 Several departments on the UCA campus participate in the work study program.
-Students tour departments on campus and learn about the functions of each department as well as career options.
-Students that are participating in their second summer academy are individually placed in departments for a “job shadowing” experience.
+Students tour departments on campus and learn about the functions of each department as well as career options within the department.
+Students participating in their second Summer Academy are individually placed in departments for a “job shadowing” experience where available.

 END OF SUMMER TRIP

 An educational summer trip will be planned to give UB participants additional educational, social, and cultural experiences.
-Students earn the summer trip by participating in the Summer Academy and doing well in all their classes.
-Past trips have included Memphis, Dallas, St. Louis, Atlanta, Chicago, Nashville, Tulsa, Branson, Fayetville and Washington D.C.
+Students earn the summer trip by participating in the Summer Academy and performing well in their classes.
+Past trips have included Memphis, St. Louis, Atlanta, Washington, DC, Branson, San Antonio, Chicago, Denver/Colorado Springs, New Orleans, and more!

 BRIDGE PROGRAM